jaymcaliley/togg/README.md

 ## Example ##

-The settings file is base on the `yettings` gem:
+The settings file is based on the `yettings` gem.
+You define features for each of your Rails environments:

 ```yaml
 # File: config/yettings/togg.yml